Corker calls GOP 'cultish' and 'fearful' under Trump

 Corker's comments on Wednesday come the day after he lashed out at his Republican colleagues for blocking legislation that would have put checks on the president's ability to levy tariffs.

-Sen. Thom Tillis, R-N.C., said Wednesday he is comfortable disagreeing with the president and that Corker was only frustrated his amendment did not pass.
+Sen. Thom Tillis, R-N.C., said Wednesday that he is comfortable disagreeing with the president and that Corker was only frustrated that his amendment did not pass.

-"I think that's the, you know, that's the words of somebody who's frustrated because he didn't get an amendment passed, but it's also the words of somebody who's got an extraordinary body of work on a bipartisan basis, so I get the frustration, but then we've got to move on," Tillis said.
+"I think that's the words of somebody who's frustrated because he didn't get an amendment passed, but it's also the words of somebody who's got an extraordinary body of work on a bipartisan basis, so I get the frustration, but then we've got to move on," Tillis said.

+The president's eldest son, Donald Trump Jr., defended his father on Twitter and suggested that his supporters genuinely admired the president.
+"Not a cult at all," he said.
+"Maybe they just like someone who actually fights.
+Not just someone who talks about it then folds every time like they’ve seen for decades.
+Maybe they enjoy having a conservative at the helm who likes to actually win."

 Corker has been an outspoken critic of Trump.
 He notably squabbled with the president on Twitter last year, calling the White House "an adult daycare center."